0xhackerfren/Prowler_mass_scan/README.md

 # Prowler AWS Multi-Account Scanner (In Development)

 This project provides a Python-based solution to scan multiple AWS accounts using [Prowler](https://github.com/prowler-cloud/prowler).
 The script reads AWS credentials from a CSV file, updates the default credentials, and then runs Prowler for each account.
-It also outputs real-time scan results to the console.
+It also outputs real-time scan results to the console and renames Prowler output based on CSV account names.

 ## Features

 - **Multiple Accounts**: Reads access keys and secret keys for multiple AWS accounts from a single CSV.
 - **Real-time Output**: Prowler's console output is streamed immediately to your terminal.
-- **Check Failures**: Return code `3` from Prowler is interpreted as some checks failing, not a complete error.
 - **Credentials Check**: Automatically prints the local `~/.aws/credentials` file each time it's updated, so you can confirm the correct credentials are in place.

 ## Future Plans